Water is a radiation protection agent for ionised pyrrole: Discussion

-In order to unravel the influence of the microsolvation on the radiation induced damage and to quantify the degree of protection for ionized pyrrole in the presence of a single water molecule, we normalized the ion yields for the \pyrrole and \pyrrolew species with respect to each other.
-We compared the laser intensity-dependent shape of the low-intensity single-ionization ion yield for both species as described in the \methods.
-Furthermore, the single, double, and higher-order ionization channels were separated to provide a direct comparison of the fragmentation yields for both species as a function of the initial charge state.
+To unravel the influence of the microsolvation on the radiation-induced damage and to quantify the degree of protection for ionised pyrrole in the presence of a single water molecule, we normalised the ion yields for the \pyrrole and \pyrrolew species after SFI with respect to each other.
+We normalised both species based on their total single-ionisation ion yield by assuming the single-ionisation cross-section to be the same.
+This is justified by the similarity of laser-intensity-dependent single-ionisation ion yield for the two species as described in the \methods.
+Furthermore, the single, double, and higher-order ionisation channels were separated to provide a direct comparison of the fragmentation yields for both species as a function of the initial charge state.
+Corrections for saturation effects in detector areas with high count rates were statistically taken into account, see \methods.
 In addition, the fragmentation channels were classified into ring-fragmenting and ring-protecting channels.

-The momentum maps for the specific mass-to-charge regions were taken into account in order to separate single, double, and higher-order ionization channels.
+The momentum maps for the specific mass-to-charge regions were taken into account in order to separate single, double, and higher-order ionisation channels.
 Almost all VMIs shown in \autoref{fig:pyr:tof} and \autoref{fig:pyrwat:tof} had contributions from ions with low as well as with high kinetic energy.
-We attribute the low-KE ions to single ionization and the high-KE ions to double or higher-order ionization, respectively.
-Gating on the momenta with $p<30$~\ukms resulted in a normalized mass spectrum (NORMS) for single-ionization channels whereas gating on the momenta with $p>30$~\ukms resulted in a NORMS for the higher-ionization channels.
-The resulting normalized gated time-of-flight mass spectra for pyrrole and \pyrrolew are shown in \autoref{fig:compare} for \mqr{0}{60}, which contains all ring-breaking fragments.
+We attribute the low-KE ions to single ionisation and the high-KE ions to double or higher-order ionisation, respectively.
+Gating on the momenta with $p<30$~\ukms resulted in a normalised mass spectrum (NORMS), which is a composition of single-ionisation channels and the doubly charged parent ion channel that also exhibits low kinetic energy.
+Gating on the momenta with $p>30$~\ukms resulted in a NORMS for the higher-order ionisation channels.
+The resulting normalised gated time-of-flight mass spectra for pyrrole and \pyrrolew, following SFI, are shown in \autoref{fig:compare} for \mqr{0}{60}, which contain all ring-breaking fragments.

-The upper panel corresponds to the single-ionization channels ($z=+1$), whereas the lower panel corresponds to double ($z=+2$) or higher ($z>+2$) ionization-channels.
+The upper panel corresponds to the single-ionisation channels ($z=+1$), whereas the lower panel corresponds to double($z=+2$) or higher($z>+2$) ionisation channels.